Market Decode: How bonds work — and what they can do for you

 A well-diversified portfolio should include a mix of stocks, bonds and cash.

 A well-diversified portfolio should include a mix of stocks, bonds and cash (the three major asset classes).
-How much of each you hold depends on your financial goals, risk tolerance, time horizon and liquidity, or cash, needs.
-When it comes to bonds (also referred to as fixed income), there’s a general rule of thumb: The more conservative you are as an investor, the more bonds you may want to own, relative to stocks (also known as equities).
+How much of each you hold depends on your financial goals, risk tolerance, time horizon and liquidity (or cash) needs.
+When it comes to bonds (also referred to as fixed income), there’s a general rule of thumb: The more conservative you are as an investor, the higher proportion of bonds you may want in your portfolio relative to stocks (also known as equities).
 If you’re willing to accept a greater amount of risk — and have a longer time horizon to reach your investment goals — you may be more comfortable with stocks than with bonds.

-Watch our video and then check out our slideshow below to find an appropriate asset allocation based on the type of investor you are.
-And be sure to speak with your financial advisor about any adjustments you might want to make to your long-term financial strategy
+Watch our video and then check out our slideshow below to find what might be an appropriate asset allocation based on the type of investor you are.
+And be sure to speak with your financial advisor about any adjustments you might want to make to your long-term financial strategy.

 A private wealth advisor can help you get started.